MuckRock/squarelet/README.md

 2. Enter the directory - `cd squarelet`
 3. Run the dotenv initialization script - `python initialize_dotenvs.py`
 This will create files with the environment variables needed to run the development environment.
+4. Generate local certificates - `inv mkcert`
-4. Start the docker images - `inv up`
+5. Start the docker images - `inv up`
 This will build and start all of the docker images using docker-compose.
 It will bind to port 80 on localhost, so you must not have anything else running on port 80.
 The invoke tasks specify the `local.yml` configuration file for docker-compose.
 If you would like to run docker-compose commands directly, set the environment variable `export COMPOSE_FILE=local.yml`.
-5. Set `dev.squarelet.com` to point to localhost - `sudo echo "127.0.0.1   dev.squarelet.com" >> /etc/hosts`
+6. Set `dev.squarelet.com` to point to localhost - `sudo echo "127.0.0.1   dev.squarelet.com" >> /etc/hosts`
-6. Enter `dev.squarelet.com` into your browser - you should see the Squarelet home page.
+7. Enter `dev.squarelet.com` into your browser - you should see the Squarelet home page.

 ## Docker info